2005–06 Manchester United F.C. season: FA Premier League

 With the hopes of winning the FA Premier League having gone after the 3–0 loss to Chelsea, United drew their penultimate FA Premier League game of the 2005–06 season 0–0 with Middlesbrough.
-Ruud van Nistelrooy's penalty miss proved costly for the Reds, fighting for second place with Liverpool.
+Ruud van Nistelrooy's penalty miss proved costly for the Reds, who were fighting for second place with Liverpool.
 Van Nistelrooy stepped up after Lee Cattermole's handball, but Brad Jones brilliantly saved his spot-kick.
-Otherwise United were short of ideas in front of goal and clearly missed the injured Wayne Rooney.
+Otherwise, United were short of ideas in front of goal and clearly missed the injured Wayne Rooney.
 The draw pushed United a point clear of Liverpool in the race for second place in the Premier League, with one game left.

 United sealed second place in the 2005–06 Premier League with a 4–0 win over Charlton Athletic, thus avoiding the qualification rounds of the 2006–07 UEFA Champions League.
 Louis Saha opened the account by heading home Ryan Giggs' corner before Cristiano Ronaldo tapped home from close range to give United a 2–0 lead.
 An own goal from Jason Euell meant Alan Curbishley's last match as Charlton boss would turn into a rout.
 Kieran Richardson added United's fourth with a superb long-range strike.